KevinUnedo/machine-learning-clustering/README.md

 * Scikit-learn

 ## Results
-The K-Means clustering algorithm has been applied to the mall customer dataset, providing insights into customer segmentation based on their annual income and spending score.
+The Mean Shift clustering algorithm has been applied to the mall customer dataset, providing insights into customer segmentation based on their annual income and spending score.

 ## Future Work
 Future improvements or extensions to this project could include exploring alternative clustering algorithms, conducting hyperparameter tuning, or incorporating additional features for a more comprehensive analysis.